kisslinux/kisslinux.github.io/pages/installation.md

 **NOTE**: If you require firmware blobs the drivers you enable must be enabled as `[m]` (modules).

-**NOTE**: You can install the firmware blobs by using `kiss build linux-firmware && kiss install linux-firmware`

 ```
+# Install 'linux-firmware' if you require firmware
+# blobs for your hardware.
+kiss build linux-firmware
+kiss install linux-firmware

 # Generate a default config with *most* drivers
 # compiled as `[*]` (not modules).
 make defconfig